Power gives Penske, Chevrolet win in final Belle Isle race

 Power held off Alexander Rossi in the closing laps — extending Rossi’s losing streak to nearly three years — for his first win of the season.
 All three Team Penske drivers have a win through seven IndyCar races this season.

-The win for the Australian was redemption from a year ago when Power controlled the first race of the Belle Isle doubleheader.
-A late caution brought out a red flag and Power’s car couldn’t start for the finish.
+Power controlled the first race of the Belle Isle doubleheader a year ago until a late caution brought out the red, and then his car couldn’t start for the finish.
+He went from potential victory to a 20th-place finish and has not let it go in the year since.

-This year’s Belle Isle finale was only one IndyCar race as the event will return to its original downtown street course layout in 2023.
+This year’s Belle Isle finale was only one IndyCar race.
+The event will return to its original downtown street course layout in 2023.

-The victory was a celebration for Chevrolet, the race sponsor, and its headquarters loom over the Belle Isle course.
-It gave Chevrolet its 100th victory since it returned to IndyCar competition in 2012.
+The Power victory was a celebration for Chevrolet, the race sponsor, and its headquarters loom over the Belle Isle course.
+It gave Chevrolet its 100th win since it returned to IndyCar competition in 2012, and Power said he owns 26 of those victories — including an Indianapolis 500 win and an IndyCar championship.

+And it was, of course, a celebration for team owner Roger Penske, a longtime Detroit resident and promoter of the race.
+Team Penske picked up a second victory less than 90 minutes later when Joey Logano won the inaugural NASCAR Cup race in St. Louis.

 Rossi, who this week confirmed he’s moving to Arrow McLaren SP next season, used a three-stop strategy to rally from his 11th-place starting position and drive through the field to contend for the win.
 But Power, who started 16th, had already taken control of the race and Rossi could only try to close the gap.